 In addition to the LEGOLAND Hotel’s themed rooms, guests can also stay at the LEGOLAND Castle Hotel, which features an entertainment courtyard and a kid-friendly pool area.

-See Related: Fun & Best Things to do in Orange County, CA
+See Related: Fun & Best Things to Do in Carlsbad, California

 3. Ramp up your adrenaline at the San Diego SeaWorld Theme Park